-1. While the test is accurate three days before your period is due, you should still wait a couple days to take it.
+1. While the pregnancy test is accurate three days before your period is due, you should still wait a couple days to take it.

 When should you take a pregnancy test?
 While it’s tempting to know as early as possible, levels of hCG (the pregnancy hormone) double every few days and your results will be more accurate the longer you wait.
 Chemical pregnancies are common among women and can cause misleading results.
 To avoid this, you should wait until after your period is due and then test again a few days later.
 If you have irregular periods, here’s further info on when to take a pregnancy test.

 Coffee’s going to have to wait a second!
 Levels of hCG will be strongest with first morning urine -- more concentrated urine guarantees a more accurate test.
 Your test will still be valid if it’s the afternoon or you’ve already had water, but first morning urine will result in a stronger results line.
-The stronger the line, the more accurate the results.3.
-Wait a few days after your first test to take your second.
+The stronger the line, the more accurate the pregnancy test results.

-If you take away anything from this post, it should be that testing too early can be misleading.
+If you take away anything from this post, it should be that taking a pregnancy test too early can be misleading.
 The longer you wait, the more accurate the results.
 To avoid false negatives or faint results lines, always hang onto that second test to take a few days later.

-No matter what result you’re hoping for, waiting for your results to show up can be stressful.
+No matter what result you’re hoping for, waiting for your pregnancy test results to show up can be stressful.
 Have an action plan for next steps for both scenarios beforehand.
 Being prepared by having a doctor you trust and a friend or partner to talk through options with can provide peace of mind in itself.